bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.5.8 - 2018/09/28 =
+* Fix - Hidden fields were shown after hitting "Make a new booking" button
+* Fix - "Generate Password" option prevented the form to be sent (password field not focusable)
+* Fix - PHP error when updating a recurring event if the new range doesn't include all booked occurences
+* Fix - WC orders bookings status were not change with WooCommerce < 3.0.0
+* Fix - Remove corrupted cart items bookings when they are removed from cart
+* Fix - Update auto refund process to WC 3.0+ way (kept backward compatibility)
+* Fix - Booking groups status stayed 'in_cart' if they were added to cart after a single booking
+* Dev - Add hooks to give control over WC cart item restored (when bound to a booking)
+* Dev - Add hooks to change notification data before they are sent or prevent them to be sent

 = 1.5.7 - 2018/08/27 =
 * Fix - Remove mbstring (PHP extension) dependency (use regex to check UTF8 if mbstring is not available)